 Every once in awhile I invite guest contributors to review for Raise Them Righteous.
-This review of Laurel Wanrow’s Guardian of the Pines is by Sean Farrell, a lecturer of English at the University of Texas at Arlington.
-I hope this won’t be his last contribution!
-YA fantasy can sometimes […]
+This review of Laurel Wanrow’s Guardian of the Pines is by Sean Farrell, a lecturer of […]

 Matt Mendez’s emotionally demanding Barely Missing Everything (2019) explores the lives of working-class Mexican Americans living in El Paso, TX.
 A teenage boy named Juan anchors the text, which focalizes his experiences as well as those of his mother, Fabi, and his best friend, JD.
 Juan and JD are high […]

 Let the Children March, written by Monica Clark-Robinson and illustrated by Frank Morrison, is a brilliant and bold children’s picture book that brings the Birmingham Children’s Crusade of 1963 to life for young readers.
 In the South, Jim Crow laws enforced segregation, which led to unequal access to education, employment, […]

 If I only had two adjectives to describe The Doctor with an Eye for Eyes, written by Julia Finley Mosca and illustrated by Daniel Rieley, I would, without hesitation, choose witty and bold.
 The book’s cover features disembodied eyeballs floating on a purplish background as well as a woman with […]